10 Powerful Onboarding Process Examples You Need to Try

 First impressions matter—so if you want new hires to feel welcomed and included, start their first day with a team meeting, in person or virtually.

 Technology can help you create those connections even when teams are dispersed across locations.
-For example, you can help teams get to know their new members with a virtual ice breaker:
+For example, you can improve onboarding for remote employees and help teams get to know their new members with virtual onboarding activities and ice breakers like:

-- Team Trivia: Have everyone submit a strange or unusual fact about themselves, and the team has to guess who is connected to each fact (use a polling app like Kahoot!).
+- Team Trivia: Have everyone submit a strange or unusual fact about themselves, and the team has to guess who’s connected to each fact (use a polling app like Kahoot!).

-- New Hire Questionnaire: Invite the new hire to fill out a get-to-know-you questionnaire with questions about their hobbies, interests, and even favorite treats.
+- New Hire Questionnaires: Invite the new hire to fill out a get-to-know-you questionnaire with questions about their hobbies, interests, and even favorite treats.

-It’s especially important that employees get to know their managers better than they would in the hiring interviews.
+For successful onboarding, employees should get to know their managers better than they would in the hiring interviews.

 3. Pair New Hires with an Onboarding Buddy

-- Helping new hires feel more satisfied with their new job
+- Helping new hires feel more support and satisfaction with their new job

 4. Send Company Swag